J-Jaiswal/MyTasks/README.md

-Its a basic application in Next.js
+Its a basic application implementing crud operations in Next.js